(#3) Alaska Road Trip Diaries: Exploring America’s Largest National Park

-Our journey began with three days in Glacier Bay National Park.
-Then, we flew to Anchorage and picked up a car to drive to our second destination: Seward, Alaska, and Kenai Fjords National Park.
-Now, the start of our second week in the state is taking us to McCarthy, Alaska, for two days to explore National Park #3 of 8: Wrangell-St. Elias National Park.
+Our adventure began with three days in Gustavus and Glacier Bay National Park.
+Next, we flew to Anchorage, where we picked up a car to drive to Seward and Kenai Fjords National Park.
+Now, as we enter our second week in Alaska, we're heading to McCarthy for two days of hiking and river rafting in Wrangell-St. Elias National Park.

-This diary-style travelogue is dedicated to sharing ALL the adventures from this trip of a lifetime.
-Here's to daily recapping of an unforgettable journey… 21 days, 8 national parks, and 1 Great Alaskan Road Trip!
+This diary-style travelogue—a 7-part blog series—shares all the adventures from our trip of a lifetime.
+Join us as we recap the unforgettable journey… 21 days, 8 national parks, and 1 Great Alaskan Road Trip!

 Table of Contents Hide